 It is very hard to single out one or two most memorable cases.
 I have spent more than half of my career in investigation and intelligence departments.
-Because of these specialised postings.
-I have been able to see through a number of major cases, such as kidnappings, goldsmith robberies, firearm offences and even a plane crash incident.
+Because of these specialised postings, I have been able to see through a number of major cases, such as kidnappings, goldsmith robberies, firearm offences and even a plane crash incident.

 Each of these cases has its own learning points, and helps sharpen my operational instincts and broaden my perspectives on policing.
-There are standard procedures and directives to quide investigation approaches but in reality, there are no standard quidelines on how to solve a crime.
-Each case is unique, and it is important and useful to think out of the motivations.
+There are standard procedures and directives to guide investigation approaches but in reality, there are no standard guidelines on how to solve a crime.
+Each case is unique, and it is important and useful to think out of the box as you are dealing with people who have different psyches and motivations.
 Also, you must have the courage and be prepared to make judgment calls and decisions according to the situation.

 Fighting crime is a team effort.
-Support from your teammates and achieve their aspirations. synergies between units are crucial to solving a case.
+Support from your teammates and synergies between units are crucial to solving a case.